 Arbonne has banned over 2,000 harmful ingredients from all products, upholds high standards, and works with teams of experts to formulate the best products.
 Of course, things change regularly, and as they learn more information, they continue to update and reformulate products to meet the highest standards.

-Arbonne protein powder is, undoubted, expensive for many people.
+At $79, Arbonne protein powder is, undoubted, too expensive for many people.
 But there are great ways to lower your cost, such as becoming an Arbonne Preferred Client.
-This will lower the cost to $61 a bag, or become a consultant and lower your cost to $50 a bag.
+This will lower the cost to $63 a bag, or become a consultant and lower your cost even further.

 Personally for me, the healthy ingredients, guaranteed clean products far outweigh the cost.